Home/Lists/Greatest Rock Bands

 100 Greatest Rock Bands of All Time

 A great rock band is greater than the sum of its parts.
 The chemistry of five people in a room who couldn't have existed without each other — that's the thing.
 From the Fab Four to the Foo Fighters, these are the 100 bands whose music changed everything.
-We measured them on catalogue depth, influence, live power, and the indefinable quality of bands that sound like nothing before them.
+We weighed catalogue depth, influence on the bands that followed, live power, and the indefinable quality of groups that sound like nothing before them — popularity alone never earned a place.
+The ranking spans the 1960s British Invasion through the 2000s indie revival, and we revisit it as reputations and reunions shift.

 1